xxks-kkk/xxks-kkk.github.io/_sources/kb/db2/db2-topics/db2_howto.txt

 Troubleshooting
 *****************

+.. topic:: lookup db2 error code in system

+    (iidev20@maradona) /home/iidev20
+    $ db2 ? sql901n

+    SQL0901N  The SQL statement failed because of a non-severe system error.
+          Subsequent SQL statements can be processed.
+(Reason "<reason>".)

+    Explanation:

+    An error has occurred which is due to a system error.
+Processing of the SQL statement has ended for reason "<reason>" (this is in English only and is useful only to IBM support personnel).

+    User response:

+    Record the message number (SQLCODE) and reason "<reason>".

+    If trace was active, invoke the Independent Trace Facility at the operating system command prompt.
+Then contact your technical service representative with the following information:

+    *  Problem description
+    *  SQLCODE
+    *  reason "<reason>"
+    *  SQLCA contents if possible
+    *  Trace file if possible.

+    Federated system users: isolate the problem to the data source failing the request (refer to the Troubleshooting Guide to determine which data source is failing to process the SQL statement) and take the necessary diagnostic steps for that data source.
+The problem determination procedures for data sources vary, so refer to the applicable data source manuals.

+    sqlcode: -901

+    sqlstate: 58004, 5UA0L

 .. topic:: SQL1397N The DB2 service failed to logon

     This is usually happened on Windows.
 This is mainly due to the logon information mismatch in windows service.
 In order to solve this